russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Smartest Kids in the World: And How They Got That Way and when was it published?

-Who is the author of The Smartest Kids in the World: And How They Got That Way?
+What makes The Smartest Kids in the World: And How They Got That Way unique?